 Emma Byrne made her first appearance of the season, while Jordan Nobbs started in midfield after recovering from a hamstring injury picked up on international duty.

 Elsewhere, former Gunners Molly Bartrip and Lauren Bruton featured for the hosts.

-Copyright 2024 The Arsenal Football Club plc.
+Copyright 2024 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.